coburnw/python-vxi11-server/README.md

   * thasti's [GPIB Bridge](https://git.loetlabor-jena.de/thasti/tcpip2instr) project

 ### Todo
-  * add timeout to the lock mechanism
+  * move responsibility for packet segmentation from the application to the library
   * add abort example to explore/verify functionality